lvalnegri/RgeoUK/README.md

+Do not use as package is still a work in progress.
+*Last update: 21-01-2021*

 ## Datasets related to UK Geographies

 The following datasets are available both in *CSV* format, in the `data-raw` directory, and as *data.tables* in *RData* format in the `data` directory, ready to be called after installation: